Date/Time

 Professor, UC Berkeley

 The proliferation of AI-based systems has led to new ways of understanding what normativity is.
-On the one hand, following Foucault, we have to reconsider how social normativity is translated into dynamic AI systems rather than a slow-evolving set of social rules.
-Here, the question is what is (provisionally) considered as error or bias, and with respect to which referent – and how deviation and alignment are addressed.
+On the one hand, following Foucault, we have to reconsider how social normativity is at work in dynamic AI systems rather than in a slow-evolving set of social rules.
+Here, the questions are what is (provisionally) considered as error or bias, and with respect to which referent – and how deviation and alignment are addressed.

 On the other hand, social normativity itself — not only in its content but in the very way we relate to it — is affected by the opacity and adjustability of machine-learning models, which nevertheless produce new expectations, behaviors and a form of algorithmic governmentality.

-This half-day workshop aims to hold both questions together, in order to address their intertwined nature; it will reunite interdisciplinary scholars in philosophy and the humanities from Berkeley, Stanford, Paris and Dublin.
+This Symposium aims to hold both questions together, in order to address their intertwined nature; it will reunite interdisciplinary scholars in philosophy and humanities from Berkeley, Paris and Stanford.
+Position talks (1 p.m. to 4 p.m. including a break) will be followed by an hour discussion (4 p.m. to 5 p.m.).